Xsaven/laravel-intelect-admin/docs/en/widgets.md

 `Box::style($style)` method sets the style of the Box component to fill in `primary`,`info`,`danger`,`warning`,`success`,`default`.

 The `Box::solid()` method adds a border to the Box component.

+The `Box::addTool()` adds html to the toolbox of the Box component.

 Collapse
 ------------